Dr James Madaio

 Biography

-James Madaio is a research fellow at the Oriental Institute of the Czech Academy of Sciences in Prague.
-He is associate editor of The Journal of Hindu Studies and regional editor (Indic traditions) for Bloomsbury’s Introductions to World Philosophies book series.
-He received his PhD from the University of Manchester, and was a postdoctoral fellow at New Europe College (Bucharest) and an affiliated researcher at the Kuppuswami Sastri Research Institute (Chennai).
-Dr. Madaio was previously a lecturer at the University of Maryland (USA), University of Manchester (UK), and Charles University (Czech Republic).
-He currently serves on the Curriculum Development Board for the Continuing Education Department at the Oxford Centre for Hindu Studies.
-He is the recent recipient of a multiyear research grant from the Czech Science Foundation.
+James Madaio is a research fellow at the Oriental Institute of the Czech Academy of Sciences in Prague and at the Oxford Centre for Hindu Studies.
+He is Editor of the Journal of Hindu Studies (Oxford University Press) and Regional Editor (Indic traditions) of Bloomsbury Academic’s Introductions to World Philosophies book series.
+His monograph, Advaita Vedānta and the Story of Liberation: Vidyāraṇya’s Narrative Philosophy, is under contract with Oxford University Press.
+He is also an editor of two forthcoming volumes: The Bloomsbury Research Handbook of Non-duality in Indian Thought (co-edited with Jonathan Duquette) and Provincializing Pluralism: Difference and Diversity in South Asian Traditions (co-edited with Brian Black).
+He received his PhD from the University of Manchester and was a postdoctoral fellow at New Europe College (Bucharest) and an affiliated researcher at the Kuppuswami Sastri Research Institute (Chennai).
+He was previously a lecturer at the University of Maryland, the University of Manchester, and Charles University.
+He is currently Adjunct Faculty at the Consciousness Studies programme at the National Institute of Advanced Studies in Bangalore and is the recent recipient of a multiyear research grant from the Czech Science Foundation.

 Research Interests